flyxyz123/av_dev/README.md

 the use of /dev/videox is differnt than raspberry pi, see `diff prototype_1/video_receiver/ssh_ffmpeg_mpv.sh prototype_3/video_receiver/ssh_ffmpeg_mpv.sh`

 there are more problems I haven't solved, both voice and videos all seems not working correctly on Jetson Nano

+# others

+if want to display video locally on computer on the car (raspberry pi, jetson nano), while transferring video to other computer, you need to use loop devices (loopback)